Skip to main content

 Double tube for cosmetics

-Date4th to early 5th c.
-CE
+Date4th to early 5th century CE

 Periodearly Late Roman